 Note: The use of tire sealant may damage your tire pressure monitoring system and should only be used in roadside emergencies.
-If you must use a sealant, use the Tire Mobility Kit sealant.
-Replace the tire pressure monitoring system sensor and valve stem on the wheel by an authorized dealer after use of the sealant.

-Note: The tire pressure monitoring system indicator light will illuminate when the spare tire is in use.
-To restore the full function of the monitoring system, all road wheels equipped with tire pressure monitoring sensors must be mounted on the vehicle
+Note: The tire pressure monitoring system indicator light illuminates when the spare tire is in use.
+To restore the full function of the monitoring system, all road wheels equipped with tire pressure monitoring sensors must be mounted on this vehicle.

-If you get a flat tire while driving, do not apply the brake heavily.
+If you get a flat tire when driving, do not apply the brake heavily.
 Instead, gradually decrease your speed.
 Hold the steering wheel firmly and slowly move to a safe place on the side of the road.

-Have a flat serviced by an authorized dealer in order to prevent damage to the tire pressure monitoring system sensors.
+Have a flat serviced by an authorized dealer to prevent damage to the system sensors.
 Replace the spare tire with a road tire as soon as possible.
-During repairing or replacing of the flat tire, have an authorized dealer inspect the tire pressure monitoring system sensor for damage.
+During repairing or replacing the flat tire, have the authorized dealer inspect the system sensor for damage.